 Contact an investigative reporter

 Do you need to contact an investigative reporter in Texas to share a news tip about an important story?
-Here’s how to reach John Tedesco, managing editor of the Houston Landing, who has been writing in-depth stories about Texas for 25 years.
+Here’s how to reach John Tedesco, who has been writing in-depth stories about Texas for more than 25 years.

 Contact John Tedesco, investigative reporter in Houston, Texas